 Isle of Man: Offshore Business Sectors

-The Island's 2003 budget included a major reform package for the Island's fund industry.
+The island's 2003 budget included a major reform package for the island's fund industry.
 Key measures included:

-- A zero tax rate for all third party fund administrators, and for Managers of EIFs and PIFs - representing an extension of the existing zero rate tax regime on fund managers' profits to both fund administrators and to managers of Experienced and Professional Investor Funds;
+- A zero tax rate for all third party fund administrators, and for managers of EIFs and PIFs - representing an extension of the existing zero rate tax regime on fund managers' profits to both fund administrators and to managers of experienced and professional investor funds

-- VAT Exemption for Experienced and Professional Investor Funds - representing an extension of the VAT exemption on management fees.
+- VAT exemption for experienced and professional investor funds - representing an extension of the VAT exemption on management fees

-- Overseas Funds Exemption in the context of Isle of Man regulation - such that an overseas fund may be administered in the Isle of Man without "dual regulation" where it is incorporated in a jurisdiction having an appropriate regulatory framework.
+- Overseas funds exemption in the context of Isle of Man regulation - such that an overseas fund may be administered in the Isle of Man without ‘dual regulation’ where it is incorporated in a jurisdiction having an appropriate regulatory framework.

 This project also embraced innovative proposals for the regulation of e-money, to be drawn up in conjunction with the e-business sector which continues to have strong growth potential.

-Other developments during 2005 included the enactment of legislation for the licensing and supervision of trust service providers.
+The Isle of Man's invitation to become a full signatory to the IOSCO multilateral memorandum of understanding will also ensure that Manx-based businesses enjoy access into major markets overseas, the report stated.Other developments during 2005 included the enactment of legislation for the licensing and supervision of trust service providers.
 The Commission took steps further to strengthen its own arrangements for good corporate governance.
-During 2006 and 2007 the IOM continued to fine-tune its investment and regulatory regimes with a plethora of legislative measures.
-Financial Services Act 2008, which received Royal Assent on August 1, 2008 and consolidated a number of legislative acts regulating the financial services industry.
+The Financial Services Act 2008, which received royal assent on 1 August 2008, consolidated a number of legislative acts regulating the financial services industry.